-- Discourage Greenfield Freight Development Except for Specific Strategic Sites.
-Strategically locate greenfield development at sites that have both direct rail and interstate access.
-Where greenfield development occurs, uses that directly support each other (e.g., the Hyundai Metaplant and its regional parts suppliers) should be co-located, rather than spread across greenfield development sites throughout the region.
-Such a strategy has the potential to limit truck vehicle miles traveled across the region while positioning these sites to take advantage of future developments in truck technology, including autonomous trucking, which may be implemented most successfully in the near term along short, direct routes.
-Greenfield development without significant strategic value should be avoided, especially for isolated freight-intensive users that have the potential to be sited at infill, redevelopment, or brownfield sites within existing freight clusters. - New Regional Approaches to Planning.
+- New Regional Approaches to Planning.
 The second group of recommendations encourages the region to move beyond existing processes and methods to create a toolbox that positions the region to address the pressing needs resulting more fully from increasing freight-intensive development. - Develop a Freight-Efficient Land Use (FELU) Plan.
 The development of a FELU plan is foundational for advancing planning in the region at the intersection of land use and freight transportation.
 A FELU plan should outline a long-run vision and set of goals for the region that guide land use in a way that improves freight efficiency.
 It should provide a framework for the region to navigate freight-related land use challenges in a way that is adaptable to changing future conditions.
-Furthermore, it should provide a set of solutions that advance freight-efficient land uses in the region. - Encourage Consistent Land Use Categories.
+Also, it should provide a set of solutions that advance freight-efficient land uses in the region.
+Furthermore, the FELU Plan should also investigate the appropriateness of housing near freight clusters and accessibility for the workers on which freight-dependent industries rely. - Encourage Consistent Land Use Categories.
 Consistent land use categories at the county and municipal level would allow for more effective and coordinated land use planning across the region.
 Importantly, new land use categories should account for traditional freight-generating land use categories, such as industrial, and also non-traditional categories such as retail, accommodations, and food services uses.
 Future land use planning in the region should more fully recognize these non-traditional freight-generating land uses as important parts of the freight ecosystem and ensure that zoning codes reflect the impacts of these uses by appropriately siting and regulating them.
 Without a standardized approach to categorizing and regulating freight-intensive land uses in the region, planning for these uses across the three-county area will continue to be burdened by a patchwork of approaches that do not adequately communicate with or complement each other. - Proactive Policymaking to Anticipate Emerging Needs.
 The third and final group of recommendations seeks to anticipate the future demands that freight-intensive land uses will place on the region's transportation system and consider ways in which these stressors might be mitigated through proactive land-use policymaking. - Study the Impacts of Potential Industrial Expansion into South Carolina.
 With increased freight-related development in the study area as well as the planned Georgia Ports Authority development of new facilities on Hutchinson Island, there is potential for freight-oriented growth to begin to shift into Jasper County, South Carolina particularly along I-95 and US 17.
-The region should be
+The region should be proactive and perform a study of the potential land use and traffic impacts of increased industrial growth in this area on the CORE MPO region. - Encourage Community Improvement Districts to Support Freight Operations and Address Challenges in Freight Clusters.
+Foster the creation community improvement districts (CID)